 - C. Records.
 The records generated by the evaluation to determine fitness, by definition, contain protected mental health and medical information.
 Unlike other actions where mental health records are included in the court file, e.g., civil commitment or guardianship actions, there is no clear statutory command to keep these records confidential in the current statute.
 Currently, I have to request the reports and records be filed as confidential in every order to protect my client's information from disclosure as much as possible.
 Further, I have to do so cobbling together claims of confidentiality under the North Dakota's administrative rules and federal law.
 A statutory directive in this chapter would clarify the recordkeeping issues to protect confidential information from improper and frankly, illegal disclosure. - D. Court Procedures: In my practice, I have experienced substantial procedural variations between judges and between districts in how these fitness evaluations are ordered.
 I have had judges on their own attempt to combine competency and criminal responsibility evaluations.
+I have been working with another attorney who just had a judge order the competency evaluation combined with the criminal responsibility evaluation, which essentially forced the evaluator to disclose what should be privileged and confidential information to the State regarding a potential trial defense.
 I have had judges suspend proceedings before proper notices have been filed.
 I have had judges resume proceedings without giving me an opportunity to be heard on the state's motion to resume proceedings.
 I have had situations where the State was given access to records for which they should not have access.
+This happens quite frequently across the State.
 I have had judges delay ruling on a motion to dismiss charges when an evaluator determined my client would never regain fitness because the judge, without contrary evidence, did not believe the evaluator.
 I have frequently came across issues about whether dismissals should be with or without prejudice.
 I have had discussions with prosecutors who read the "maximum period of detention" to include consecutive sentence potential (e.g., fifteen years for three class c felony offenses charged in the charging document rather than 5 years, the maximum for a class c felony).

 Most troubling, and in contrast to the criminal responsibility and civil commitment chapters, there is no clear statutory authority to order competency restoration treatment.
 The statute allows the court to "make a referral" for other appropriate services.
 The authority to make a referral is extremely different than the authority to order commitment for treatment.
-This becomes particularly complicated if a judge orders treatment based on questionable statutory authorization and the defendant refuses the treatment or medication.
-The treatment facility is placed in an incredibly precarious legal position.
+This becomes particularly complicated if a judge orders treatment based on questionable statutory authorization and the defendant refuses the treatment or medication, which places the treatment facility in an incredibly precarious legal position.
 Can they give the person involuntary medication?
 Can they require the person to attend therapy?
 Can they hold the person?
 Because of this precarious position, the State Hospital typically reverts back to the procedure for civil commitment in N.D.C.C. ch.
 25-03.1, which duplicates much of what was already done on the criminal side.
-It substantially delays the start of restoration treatment, further continuing the criminal proceedings.
+It substantially delays the start of restoration treatment, further continuing the criminal proceedings by several months.